-Configuring Web Application Memory Using the GUI
+Configuring Web Application Memory

-1. Open the JSS Database Utility on the JSS host server by executing:

-sudo java -jar /usr/local/jss/bin/JSSDatabaseUtil.jar

-- 2. If prompted, enter the password for your account and then press the Return key. - 3.
+- 1. Open the JSS Database Utility on the JSS host server. - The JSS Database Utility is located in: - /Library/JSS/bin/JSSDatabaseUtil.jar - 2.
+Enter the username and password for an administrator account to the server, and then click OK. - 3.
 If the JSS Database Utility is unable to locate the MySQL binary, you are prompted to enter the path.
 Click Continue and enter the full path to the binary. - 4.
 From the menu bar, choose Utilities > Change Tomcat settings.